lakshmipriyamukundan/package-json-updater/README.md

 # package-json-updater

-updater for dependencies in package json
+simple updater for dependencies in package json

+- will get a new package.json file with current version of all dependencies and devDependencies and all the other contents will remain the same.

+- helpful for those those who take prototype of package json from old project and using it in current project and need all dependencies with current version.

 [![npm](https://img.shields.io/npm/v/package-json-updater.svg)](https://www.npmjs.com/package/package-json-updater)
 [![Travis](https://img.shields.io/travis/lakshmipriyamukundan/package-json-updater.svg)](https://travis-ci.org/lakshmipriyamukundan/package-json-updater)